 3. Planting of Okra Seeds

 Plant at the rate of 7 kg to 9 kg per hectare for sole crop or 1.4 kg per hectare for inter-crops.
 Plant directly into the field for there is no need for a nursery.
-Sow 3 to 4 okra seeds per hole and supply at weekly intervals.
+Sow 3 to 4 okra seeds per hole and supply them at weekly intervals.
 Spacing should be 30 cm to 60 cm within rows and 30 cm to 60 cm between rows.
-Depth of planting is about 1.5 cm.
+The depth of planting is about 1.5 cm.